fablabmade/madeinafablab-workshop-manual/07_business_planning.md

 In the past this would have required writing a Business Plan, a 100 pages document that would take few weeks at least.
 This will be necessary once the idea scales up, and you will be looking for investors.
 But for a preliminary feasibility check a canvas is all you need.

-What's in the Business Canvas?
+What's in the Business / Lean Canvas?

 ![Lean Canvas](assets/canvas.jpeg)